 Genetically modified mice are important tools for studying kidney physiology and diseases.
 However, expertise and equipment for physiological analysis of kidney function in mice are not readily available to many investigators in the renal research community.
 Furthermore, production of mutant mice has allowed investigators outside the renal community to uncover unexpected renal phenotypes and enter into renal research.

-The objective of the Physiology Core is to assist participating (established and new) renal investigators with a wide range of physiological techniques to study kidney physiology and diseases at the cellular, organ, and whole animal levels.
+The objective of the Physiology Core is to help participating (established and new) renal investigators with a wide range of physiological techniques to study kidney physiology and diseases at the cellular, organ, and whole animal levels.

-The Core will provide free services for certain assays; will provide advice, equipment and training to assist center investigators’ laboratories to perform other assays; and will arrange collaborations with core directors on certain techniques that require extensive effort and advanced training.
+The Core will provide free services for certain assays; will provide advice, equipment, and training to assist center investigators’ laboratories to perform other assays; and will arrange collaborations with core directors on certain techniques that require extensive effort and advanced training.

 - Measurement of urine and serum Cr in mice by capillary electrophoresis.